RobDWaller/robdwaller.github.io/_posts/2018-02-07-security-principles-json-web-tokens.md

 > If an attacker can get a copy of your JWT, they can make requests to the website on your behalf and you will never know.
 Treat your JWTs like you would a credit card number or password: don't ever store them in local storage.

-The post from which this advice comes is generally excellent, it's definitely worth a read, and covers many of the important issues relating to JavaScript local storage.
+The post from which this advice comes is great, it's definitely worth a read, and covers many of the important issues relating to JavaScript local storage.
 Sadly though this statement on JWTs and security is misguided or at least lacks the important nuances that developers need to understand.

 The position taken on JWTs and local storage is an absolute one, "Don't do it!!"
 But where you store a JWT is not really of great importance, and storing it somewhere 'safe' doesn't guarantee security.
 The important questions to ask are, what are you storing in the JWT?
 And, what are you using the JWT to do or access?

 If the answer to those question doesn't include any Personal Identifiable Information, or includes minimal PII, then you can probably do as you wish with those JWTs.
 If by contrast your answer to the above questions is, "All their credit card information!!"
 Then you should probably consider an alternative technology to JWTs.

 As an example, if you were to implement a content paywall as many online news publications now do JWTs stored in local storage will be a perfectly acceptable security solution.
-The content you are protecting is of low value, no PII, so the likelihood that a hacker will be interested in hacking this content is very low, possibly pointless.
+The content you are protecting is of low value, no PII, so the likelihood that a hacker will be interested in hacking this content is very low.
 JWTs though will stop your average 'run of the mill' web user from accessing the content without paying for it.
 A simple solution to a security requirement.

 You'll note that this approach to solving a security problem is less dogmatic and absolutist.
 There is a tendency among talented developers to become dogmatic and absolutist, possibly because everything they see is 'bad' or at least less than perfect.
 A little like when Plato looked upon Athens in the 5th century BC, but like Plato this approach can lead to poor solutions and bad answers.
 And it can be unhelpful for those attempting to understand a topic, particularly if they are junior.